 - If you would like to set-up two zones (see page 3), as many chefs prefer, ensure the coals are on one side of the capsule and that the cooking surface is installed so that the hinged opening is over the coals. - Close the Top Cast and open all of the vents.
-Wait a few minutes to allow the PKs aluminum capsule to warm up and then take a temperature reading.
-The optional Tel-Tru thermometer is highly accurate +/- 1%. - If you prefer a lower temperature, close the vents to reduce the incoming oxygen and bring the temperature down as needed.
+Wait a few minutes to allow PKs aluminum cast to warm up and then take a temperature reading.
+The stock Tel-Tru thermometer is highly accurate +/- 1%. - If you prefer a lower temperature, close the lower Air Intake CylindersTM to reduce the incoming oxygen and bring the temperature down as needed.
 Note: if your smoke looks thick and dirty, your coals are not getting enough oxygen.
-Open the lower air intake vents.
+Open the lower Air Intake CylindersTM.
 Good smoke is thin and almost clear. - Once your PK has reached the desired temperature, throw some meat on it. - · Your PK is designed to cook best with the Top Cast closed.
 Keeping your Top Cast closed while cooking will allow you to cook at a very high heat without fire flaming up and burning the meat as typically happens in other outdoor cookers. - If you get a flame-up, briefly close the Top Cast and the top vents to extinguish it.